bottkars/pcf-jump-azure/README.md

 # pcf-jump-azure

+pcf-jump-azure creates an ubuntu based jumpbox to deploy pivotal pas on azure

+it will pave the infrastructure using terraform.
+PCF Operations Manager will be installed and configured.

+Optionally, PAS will be deployed

 ## usage

 create an .env file using the .env.example
 the .env vile requires the following variables to be set: